elvisonob/Current-time-checker/README.md

 I used create-react-app to execute the project.

 <h1>Setup</h1>
-Repository can be forked
+Please Fork this repository
 <br>
 Clone the forked repository onto your local machine
 <br>
-In the root directory, type npm install, which installs dependencies for the project
+In the root directory, type `npm install`, which installs dependencies for the project
 <br>
-Finally, type npm run start, which starts a development server that runs the webpage in your browser
+Finally, type `npm start`, which starts a development server that runs the webpage in your browser.
+Thanks

 <h1>Project Usage</h1>
 Users can easily navigate between the three cities listed in the application to view their current time